pblocz/decky-vkvasalt-manager/Project definition.md

-This is a Decky plugin with a **single sidebar UI** and no profile editing/renaming in the MVP, I’ll refine the document accordingly.
-I’ll also align the backend section with the [Decky plugin template](https://github.com/SteamDeckHomebrew/decky-plugin-template).
+This is a Decky plugin with a **single sidebar UI** and no profile editing/renaming in the MVP, I’ll also align the backend section with the [Decky plugin template](https://github.com/SteamDeckHomebrew/decky-plugin-template).

 Here’s the updated **Project Definition Document**: